ahsan589/cryptomarket-android-app/README.md

 - 📰 **Crypto News**: Stay up to date with the latest cryptocurrency news and developments.
 - 💹 **Market Analysis**: View top gainers, losers, and detailed coin data.
 - 📈 **Watchlist**: Track coins you’re interested in.
+- 🔮 Price Prediction: Access predictions and forecasts for popular cryptocurrencies.
+- 🎥 Beginner Videos: Watch educational videos and tutorials to understand the crypto market.
+- 👥 Social Communities: Connect with other crypto enthusiasts to share insights and discuss market trends.

 ---